Latasha R. ThomasLatasha Thomas Clark Hill

 Latasha R. Thomas

 Latasha established her own firm in 1994 after clerking for Cook County Circuit Court Judge Odas Nicholson in the Law Division, Motion Practice.
 Latasha also has experience in the Chicago Corporation Counsel’s Labor and Personnel Litigation office.
-Prior to joining Clark Hill, Latasha was Of Counsel with Reyes Kurson.
+Prior to joining Clark Hill, she was Of Counsel with Reyes Kurson.

-Latasha is the immediate past President of the Board of Directors for Coordinated Advice and Referral Programs for Legal Services (CARPLS), an organization providing legal aid services to low income residents in Cook County.
+Latasha is the Immediate Past President of the Board of Directors for Coordinated Advice and Referral Programs for Legal Services (CARPLS), an organization providing legal aid services to low income residents in Cook County.
 She also served on the inaugural Advisory Board of the Chicago Infrastructure Trust, a public-private partnership investment fund created to provide alternative financing for transformative infrastructure projects in the Chicagoland area.